Pivot, pivot, pivot!

 Reflections

-Throughout this journey, the design thinking approach allowed me to creatively transform a challenge into an opportunity.
-By prioritizing empathy, innovation, and iteration, I successfully helped develop a guitar line that not only addressed the CITES restrictions but also tapped into new markets.
+This experience taught me the value of starting with empathy and letting feedback guide the way.
+By prioritising empathy, innovation, and iteration, we successfully developed a guitar line that not only addressed the CITES restrictions but also tapped into new markets.
 This effort culminated in a remarkable 380.5% increase in revenue by the end of the second year, half of which was attributed to the Indian market.